Skip to main content

 View Study

-Puzzle gameplay activates prefrontal cortex regions responsible for sustained attention, producing measurable improvements in concentration and focus during cognitive tasks.
+Puzzle gameplay activates prefrontal cortex regions responsible for sustained attention.

 Aliyari et al. (2021) - Sensors